 If you are traveling to New Mexico, please follow all safety guidelines and restrictions.
 Local governments may impose more restrictive guidelines so be sure to check local instructions before traveling.
 Please be mindful of the following general guidelines for travel to and within the state of New Mexico:

-- On June 1 the public health order was amended to provide the following exemptions to the 14-day self-quarantine requirement:
+- The current Public Health Order provides for the following exemptions to the 14-day self-quarantine requirement:

 - airline employees on travel for work